impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 }
 ```

 This test was introduced in the same PR that introduced the previous test.
-It asserts that `version-file-read` takes steps to prevent strings which resemble directories from being included in the version file that it reads.
-We create a version file with `foo/bar` as its contents, then pass that file to the command and assert that it fails with a helpful error message.
+It asserts that `version-file-read` takes steps to prevent strings which resemble directories (such as `foo/bar`) from being included in the version file that it reads.
+We create a version file with a string resembling a directory path as its contents, then pass that file to the command and assert that it fails with a helpful error message.

 Onto the file itself.